sabbir-rupom/akaash-rest-api/README.md

 Server constant class definitions in `app/const` directory

+The *ResultCode* class is defined to modify messages from exception class with appropriate result-code and http-status-code for clients

 ### Why use this?

 REST or RESTful APIs used in distributed client/server interaction, like mobile application to server communication.
 If the REST structure in server is light